Shiffrin adds to record total with 84th win in another GS - NewsBreak

 Shiffrin adds to record total with 84th win in another GS

-SAN VIGILIO DI MAREBBE, Italy (AP) — Mikaela Shiffrin didn’t wait long to add to her record total of World Cup wins .
+Mikaela Shiffrin didn’t wait long to add to her record total of World Cup wins.

 A day after securing record victory No. 83, Shiffrin added her 84th win on Wednesday in another giant slalom on the same course.